Case study | Automated Brix calculations and fermentation monitoring

 The solution - why ifm?

-Continuously monitoring the changes in the brix level during fermentation provides valuable process data which can be used to ensure fermentation is behaving normally or identify problems during fermentation.
-This allows winemaker to make adjustments to the batch when possible.
-Increased access to brix level data leads to improved process and product quality when compared to the lack of visibility that results when using manual or handheld methods.
+Continuously monitoring the changes in Brix during fermentation provides valuable process data to ensure fermentation is progressing normally.
+It provides an early detection system for identifying problems during fermentation.
+This allows a winemaker to make adjustments to the batch when possible.
+Automating access to real-time Brix data provides:

 Technologies

-• IO-Link technology is the foundation of scalable automation solutions, and it is embedded in ifm sensors.
-This technology allows the sensors to communicate the wine fermentation data via ethernet for processing.
-IO-Link communication provides fully digital data, resulting in higher quality measurements that eliminate analog conversions and are less prone to electrical noise.
-With IO-Link, you can have confidence in your temperature and pressure measurements.
+IO-Link technology: this technology is the foundation of scalable automation solutions, and it is embedded in ifm sensors.
+This technology allows the sensors to communicate the wine fermentation data via ethernet.
+The fully digital signal provides higher resolution due to eliminating analog conversions.

-• Pressure Sensors: ifm PI17 series pressure sensors at a fixed height apart from each other on the primary fermentation process tank.
+Pressure Sensors: ifm PI17 series pressure sensors have the resolution necessary to monitor small changes in sugar content to accurately measure Brix.
+Install two at a fixed height apart from each other on the primary fermentation process tank.

 Gain a competitive edge